RHD provides a continuum of care to those experiencing homelessness during the COVID-19 pandemic

 RHD’s primary goal was to provide guests with a safe place while they stabilized themselves so they could find permanent housing.
 Guests were homeless individuals 65 and over and/or those with chronic health conditions or compromised immune systems.
 People came from the street, encampments, programs that were ill-equipped to meet complex needs, and from service providers whose clients were concerned about catching COVID.
 Individuals resided in private rooms and received meals at the door as an added precaution.
 Two to three DSPs worked throughout the day and evening to assist guests as needed, with a nurse on hand to provide wellness services.
 Guests were free to come and go independently and were required to wear masks in public places.

-Since the site opened, 134 individuals received concierge-level services by skilled and compassionate care managers in four key areas: housing, healthcare, financial, and lifestyle management.
-A variety of contracted providers working collaboratively with RHD, helping in several supportive areas including food services, security, and transportation.
+In total, 134 individuals received concierge-level services by skilled and compassionate care managers in four key areas: housing, healthcare, financial, and lifestyle management.
+A variety of contracted providers worked collaboratively with RHD, helping in several supportive areas including food services, security, and transportation.

-The operation has been a success, but changing needs call for a shift in strategy.
-Due to the spike in COVID cases, particularly among many homeless individuals and first responders, the Holiday Inn Express will be transitioning into a COVID Isolation and Recovery site where positive individuals can quarantine and convalesce during their illness.
+The operation was a success, but changing needs called for a shift in strategy.
+Due to the spike in COVID cases, particularly among many homeless individuals and first responders, the Holiday Inn Express transitioned into a COVID Isolation and Recovery site where positive individuals can quarantine and convalesce during their illness.

 RHD responds to Coronavirus pandemic, working to ensure services, safety, wellbeing of clients and staff

 RHD’s primary goal is to provide safe and healthy living and work environments to the people we are privileged to serve and employ, and in the communities where we live.
 During the Coronavirus (COVID-19) pandemic, RHD has enacted a number of protocols across the RHD community to help ensure the health and wellbeing of our staff and clients.